McConnell on Moore: 'I believe the women'

 Last week, The Washington Post published a bombshell report based on interviews with more than 30 people, saying Moore pursued relationships with teenage women while he was in his 30s.
 One woman said she was 14 years old when Moore initiated sexual contact with her.

+After McConnell's statement, Moore said via Twitter that it is McConnell who should bow out of politics.

+"The person who should step aside is @SenateMajLdr Mitch McConnell.
+He has failed conservatives and must be replaced. #DrainTheSwamp," read the tweet from Moore's account.

-The report increased pressure on Republicans to disavow Moore, who was already controversial due in part to his history of racially-charged and homophobic commentary.
+The Post's report increased pressure on Republicans to disavow Moore, who was already controversial due in part to his history of racially-charged and homophobic commentary.

 In the immediate wake of the story, some Republicans, like Arizona Sen. John McCain, said the report was enough for them to call for Moore to drop out of the race.
 Many Republicans, like McConnell, said Moore should step aside from the race if the allegations are true.
 McConnell's comments on Monday brought his position a step further, saying he believed the allegations and that Moore should go.